 Gemini Unique Features

-Earning interest on your cryptocrurrency: Gemini launched their Gemini Earn program which lets you earn interest on nearly every cryptocurrency they offer.
-Annual percentage yields (APYs) are as high as 8.05% (as of October 2021) and vary by currency type.
+Earning interest on your cryptocurrency: Gemini launched its Gemini Earn program which lets you earn interest on nearly every cryptocurrency it offers.
+Annual percentage yields (APYs) are as high as 8.05% (as of April 2022) and vary by currency type.
 This is unique in the cryptocurrency world, as most exchanges require you to stake your cryptocurrency (lock it away) to earn interest or rewards.

-Buy with cryptocurrency: Gemini launched their Gemini Pay program, which lets you make retail purchases with cryptocurrency.
-There are over 30,000 participating retailers, and you can pay with bitcoin, gemini dollar (GUSD), ether, litecoin, zash, or bitcoin cash.
-This feature is available within the Gemini app, where you can select your retailer and cryptocurrency to spend, and start shopping!
+Buy with cryptocurrency: Gemini launched its Gemini Pay program, which lets you make retail purchases with cryptocurrency.
+There are over 30,000 participating retailers, and you can pay with Bitcoin (BTC), Ether (ETH), Gemini dollar (GUSD), Dogecoin (DOGE), Shiba Inu (SHIB), Litecoin (LTC), Uniswap (UNI), Terra (LUNA), and more.
+This feature is available within the Gemini app, where you can select your retailer and cryptocurrency to spend and start shopping!

 Institutional investor service: Gemini caters to large institutional investors who are getting into the crypto space.
-They offer services to help fund managers create crypto-based funds, as well as act as a custodian for corporate clients and wealth managers to build a diversified crypto portfolio.
+It offers services to help fund managers create crypto-based funds, as well as act as a custodian for corporate clients and wealth managers to build a diversified crypto portfolio.

-API keys: Gemini offers public access to their API keys, allowing third-party apps to integrate with Gemini.
+API keys: Gemini offers public access to its API keys, allowing third-party apps to integrate with Gemini.

 Coinbase Unique Features